The following patent was granted by

 program.

-The US-VISIT uses scanning equipment to collect
+The US-VISIT uses scanning equipment to

-biometric identifiers, specifically digital fingerprints and
+collect biometric identifiers, specifically digital

-digital photos of a person's face.
+fingerprints and digital photos of a person's face.

-Data collected from foreign visitors is securely
+Data collected from foreign visitors is securely stored as

-passport or visa and repeating the fingerprint scan.
+visa and repeating the fingerprint scan.

-The stored information will be available to
+The stored information will be available to authorized

-help verify compliance with visa and immigration policies.
+compliance with visa and immigration policies.
+The

-and other undesirables.
+other undesirables.

-Two other existing US visitor systems are currently
+Two other existing US visitor

-system is the
+cards.
+The first system is the

 US Permanent Resident Card system.
-The second
+The second system is

-system is the
+the

 Border Crossing Card system implemented by the